ncsa/Delta_doc/docs/source/user_guide/software.rst

             :width: 700

    .. tab:: How to Run Jupyter on a GPU Node (in an NGC Container)

+      Follow these steps to run Jupyter on a GPU compute node, in an NGC container:

       #.
 On your local machine/laptop, open a terminal.